harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/prototype/notes/Prototype Pattern in Java.md

 ```

 ## Where to use
--When a system needs to be independent of how its objects are created, composed, and represented.
+- When a system needs to be independent of how its objects are created, composed, and represented.
--When adding and removing objects at runtime.
+- When adding and removing objects at runtime.
--When specifying new objects by changing an existing objects structure.
+- When specifying new objects by changing an existing objects structure.
--When configuring an application with classes dynamically.
+- When configuring an application with classes dynamically.
--When trying to keep the number of classes in a system to a minimum.
+- When trying to keep the number of classes in a system to a minimum.
--When state population is an expensive or exclusive process.
+- When state population is an expensive or exclusive process.

 ## Benefits
--Speeds up instantiation of large, dynamically loaded classes.
+- Speeds up instantiation of large, dynamically loaded classes.
--Reduced subclassing.
+- Reduced subclassing.

 ## Drawbacks/consequences
--Each subclass of Prototype must implement the Clone operation.
+- Each subclass of Prototype must implement the Clone operation.
--Could be difficult with existing classes which do not support copying.
+- Could be difficult with existing classes which do not support copying.